bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 # Promo work
+* getRootElement and getPageElement should use same validators
-* Move pitch under promo path
+    * Accommodate pitch under promo path

-* Create placeholder promo content
-* Create placeholder onesheet content
-* Store changes
-    * Change to selected pitch index
-    * Have selected marketing page in store
-        * No page is promo
-        * Pitch
-        * Onesheet
-    * Just test by hardcoding string for now
-* Do all the same for pitch nav
+    * Check if this fixes the blank white pitch page issue
-* Allow for server side render of all marketing pages

 * Helmet
 * Location replace